 Does body weight affect cancer risk?

-An estimated 1 out of every 3 cancer deaths in the United States is linked to excess body weight, poor nutrition, and/or physical inactivity.
 These factors are all related and may all contribute to cancer risk, but body weight seems to have the strongest evidence linking it to cancer.
 Excess body weight contributes to as many as 1 out of 5 of all cancer-related deaths.

 Being overweight or obese is clearly linked with an increased risk of many cancers, including cancers of the: